Choosing the Right Light for Your Living Room

 1. Avoid Lights Directly Above the Sofa

-A light placed right above the sofa creates harsh shadows and makes faces look tired or uneven.
-Instead, position lights slightly in front or behind the seating zone to keep the space flattering and comfortable.
+A light placed right above the sofa creates harsh shadows.
+This can make faces look tired or uneven.
+Instead, position lights slightly in front or behind the seating zone.
+This keeps the space flattering and comfortable.

 2. Highlight the Walls